-- They are (often, but not always) clean sources – they do not produce air pollutants, such as carbon dioxide.
+- Clean sources – they do not produce air pollutants, such as carbon dioxide

-- They don’t cause harm to human health.
+- No negative impact the environment or cause harm to human health

-- They can reduce energy bills, especially with regard to solar, and can eliminate energy costs completely in the long term.
+- Can reduce energy bills, especially with regard to solar, and can eliminate energy costs completely in the long term

-- They provide many job opportunities – renewable energy sources need to be regularly serviced and maintained to ensure they are working to full efficiency.
+- Provide many job opportunities – renewable energy sources need to be regularly serviced and maintained to ensure they are working to full efficiency

-- They can often be utilized on both a commercial scale and a domestic scale.
+- Can often be utilized on both a commercial scale and a domestic scale

 What is the best source of renewable energy?

 It is difficult to determine what is the best source of renewable energy as this largely depends on your geographical location.
 The most efficient sources of renewable energy are hydro energy, wind energy, and solar energy.

 Solar energy is particularly popular for both commercial and domestic use as it is efficient and effective, with an efficiency of 15% to 20%, and it can significantly lower your electric bills.